pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

 While the library we have developed primarily deals with UIKit, there is something a lot more interesting happening behind the scenes.
 The foundational tools built by the library, such as `observe`, `@UIBinding` and `@UIBindable`, are all built in 100% pure Swift.
-That means these tools compile for Linux, Windows, WASM, and more, and so theoretically they could be used to build state management and navigation tools for non-Apple platforms.
+That means these tools compile for Linux, Windows, Wasm, and more, and so theoretically they could be used to build state management and navigation tools for non-Apple platforms.

-It is possible for you to implement the logic and behavior of your features using pure Swift code and Swift's Observation framework, without a care in the world for how the feature will actually be displayed.
+It is possible for you to implement the logic and behavior of your features using pure Swift code and Swift's Observation framework without a care in the world for how the feature will actually be displayed.
 This has the added benefit of allowing you to fully concentrate on your business domain without being sidetracked by view-level concerns.